vishwasmittal/what-happens-when/you_install_postgres_on_ubuntu.md

 ### 2. Repository Authentication and Metadata

-APT downloads a catalog (Release file) and verifies it's really from Ubuntu.
+APT downloads a Release file and verifies it's really from Ubuntu.

-This is like checking a store's credentials and getting their latest catalog to make sure you're not being scammed and getting the most current information.
+The InRelease file contains repository metadata (checksums) and is signed by a GPG key to ensure its authenticity.
+APT fetches this file from the repository and verifies its signature before trusting the metadata for package installation or upgrade.

 1. Download and verify release files:
    ```bash